-A Millenial's Guide to Shares and Stocks
+A Millenial's Guide to Stocks

 You would be missing out on a good avenue to grow your wealth if you think that investing in the stock market is an activity only suited to the older generation.
 Investing from a young age gives you the advantage of time, and building a good investment portfolio over a longer period will bring many financial benefits in the long run.
 Read on to learn how to get started in stock market investing and you’ll be well on your way towards building a solid investment portfolio!

 Before you begin, it is important to know that investing in stocks is a long-term decision and as such, do not expect to reap fast rewards.
 The primary benefit of long-term investing is the compound interest earned, being the interest calculated on the initial principal and also on the accumulated interest of previous periods of a deposit or loan.

 You must also be willing to learn the skills required to invest, and take the time to do your own research on the best stocks in which to invest.
 Of course, if you like to keep abreast of current economic issues globally, investing in the stock market may be right up your alley as the economic standing of a country has an impact on share price movements.